 Although our team consists of people from around the globe, we are a Norwegian company, so we decided to launch a Norwegian version of our website, which is now ticking away on timeanddate.no.
 In fact, our core services, such as the World Clock, were first launched in Norwegian in 1995, so to us, it felt a bit like going back to the roots.

-On May 9, 2016, the planet Mercury passed in front of the Sun, visible to adequately equipped Earthlings as a tiny spec.
+On May 9, 2016, the planet Mercury passed in front of the Sun, visible to adequately equipped Earthlings as a tiny speck.
 Although we offer realistic animations for events like this, we decided to try out our new in-house telescope and share our footage with you.
-Check out a recording of our first live broadcast

-Time and timekeeping are intricately linked to the movements of the Earth and the Moon in relation to the Sun and other stars, so we've always had a knack for astronomy.
+Time is intricately linked to the movements of the Earth and the Moon in relation to the Sun and other stars, so we've always had a knack for astronomy.

-In 2016 and 2017, we gradually added more cool astronomy stuff, including the Night Sky pages showing when and where to spot the planets as well as loads of new graphic services about the planet sizes and order, the distance and brightness of the planets, and the Moon's orbit around Earth—and there is plenty more in the pipeline!
+In 2016 and 2017, we gradually added more astronomy stuff.
+This included the Night Sky pages, showing when and where to spot the planets, as well as loads of new graphic services about the planet sizes and order, the distance and brightness of the planets, and the Moon's orbit around Earth.

-Oh, by the way, we're older than Google ;)
+We had some cake, and, by the way, we're older than Google ;).